-As part of upgrade works to the Docklands Light Railway in London, a new three-car station was commissioned for Langdon Park on the Stratford line, between All Saints and Devon's Road stations.
-Langdon Park Station is central to regeneration plans for the local area and it was substantially funded by regional development monies.
-We acted as lead consultant for Costain, who carried out the project under a design & build contract.
+A new three-car DLR station built on-line around the existing Stratford line between All Saints and Devon's Road station, Langdon Park is central to regeneration plans for the area and was substantially funded by regional development monies.
+Ramboll acted as lead consultant for Costain, who carried out the project under a design & build contract.

-The new station was constructed around the existing live train line, which was in operation throughout.
-This constraint influenced the decision to use precast and prefabricated elements.
+The constrained live operating environment influenced the decision to use precast and prefabricated elements.
 The platforms, a new footbridge and the lifts were designed using 3D computer modelling to refine the interfaces between packages.
 Prior to off-site manufacture, significant liaison with various subcontractors was undertaken to ensure the geometric fit of the different elements.
-We also worked closely with National Grid Gas to manage the presence of an existing 800mm diameter medium pressure gas main directly under the line of the footbridge.

 Three planned line possessions were scheduled for erection of the main substructure and structural elements.

 Focus on delivery of the design and packages was achieved by very careful consideration of the interfaces between packages.
 This approach led to several design innovations:

 - An extensive exercise in 3D computer modelling was undertaken to ensure the geometric fit of the designs of different elements before they were manufactured, resulting in construction made up substantially of offsite components.
 A significant number of liaison meetings were held with the various subcontractors.